 Sometimes seeing is believing.
 Check out these two photographic tributes to our nation’s wet-ish places: a public Flickr photo contest to commemorate World Wetlands Day, hosted by the U.S. Department of State and U.S. Fish and Wildlife Service, with loads of photos that capture Americans’ favorite wetland spots, and this beautiful Mother Nature Network photographic tribute to the magnificent creatures of the wetlands of the world.

-On World Wetlands Day, it's all the more necessary to recognize that our wetlands are in grave danger.
+On World Wetlands Day, it’s all the more necessary to recognize that our wetlands are in grave danger.
 Industrial pollution, mining, dumping, construction are filling them; factory farming projects are draining them; invasive species are smothering them; and chemical, hazardous and stormwater runoff are overwhelming their natural systems and killing them.
-These valuable flood buffers, pollution filters, and wildlife habitats are on rapid decline; our country loses about 60,000 acres of wetlands every year thanks to industrial pollution and development.
+These valuable flood buffers, pollution filters, and wildlife habitats are on rapid decline

 The greatest current threat of all to our wetlands lies in some Bush-era pro-polluter policies that wiped away longstanding Clean Water Act protections from 20 million acres of U.S. wetlands (along with 60 percent of our streams, and the drinking water supplies of 117 million Americans).